Hidden sugar. Beware!

 Glucose, sucrose, galactose, fructose, barley malt, rice syrup, maltose, muscovado, dextrose, malt syrup… Have you seen these on labels?
 Yep, they’re sugar.
 Here are some names of hidden sugar in foods.

 2. Skip the sugar where it’s unnecessary.

-While we could argue that all added sugar is unnecessary, what we’re talking about here is the products that contain sugar but don’t need it.
-There are many “no-added sugar” variety is just as good.
-Products like peanut butter and applesauce are good examples of foods that don’t need additional sugar to taste great.
+While we could argue that all added sugar is unnecessary, what we’re talking about here are products that contain sugar but don’t need it.
+There are many “no-added sugar” products that taste even better.
+Products like salad dressing, sandwich meat, and applesauce are good examples of foods that don’t need additional sugar to taste great.

 3. Watch out for sauces.

-Barbecue sauce, marinara, and other pre-prepared sauces are in many cases packed with added sugar.
-Check the label, and see what you find.
-The best option is to make them from scratch.
+Many pasta, barbecue, and other pre-prepared sauces are packed with added sugar.
+Check labels and see what you find.
+Choose no-sugar-added sauces or you can make your own!

 The average American eats about 22 teaspoons of added sugar per day — that’s almost half a cup!
-Try our tricks for decreasing the total amount, if the thought of going cold turkey makes you squeamish.
+Here are our tricks for cutting sugar cravings and decreasing your sugar intake.